Need A Problem Solved?

 - Maintains 84 miles of Water Main Lines

 - Maintains 84 miles of Sewer Main Lines

 Water & Sewer Rates

-The Water and Sewer Fund Budget has been reviewed, approved and adopted for the 2014-15 fiscal year.
-Sufficient water and sewer rates needed to be approved to provide money to operate the system.
-Effective for all consumption billed on or after July 1, 2014, the following rates have been authorized:
+The Water and Sewer Fund Budget has been reviewed, approved and adopted for the 2016-17 fiscal year.
+Sufficient water and sewer rates need to be approved to provide money to operate the system.
+Effective for all consumption billed on or after July 1, 2016, the following rates are authorized:

 For information regarding other water & sewer fees such as IWC charges, monthly meter fees, tap/debt service fees, etc., contact the water billing clerk at 734-722-2005.